-On this course, you’ll focus on your development as a writer and content creator in the global creative industries.
+On this course, you’ll focus on your development as a writer and content creator in a variety of media.
 You’ll be supported by a network of leading practitioners, with regular visits from industry professionals, such as editors and publishers.
 By developing technical skills while learning to express your creative flair, you’ll graduate with the skills and real-world contacts you need to work as a writer.

 How you learn